skip to main content

 The Community Health and Wealth Building Delivery Fund

-Building on the success of the pilot phase, we have launched the full Community Health and Wealth Building Delivery Fund.
+Building on the success of the pilot phase, the Community Health and Wealth Building Delivery Fund has been established as a £750,000 investment over three years.

-The Delivery Fund is a £750,000 investment over three years to support community-led projects that improve health, wellbeing and economic resilience across Huntingdonshire.
+The fund supports community-led projects that improve health, wellbeing and economic resilience across Huntingdonshire.

-Up to £700,000 will be available through the main fund to support projects that:
+Up to £700,000 is being allocated through the main fund over the three year programme, with funding awarded in phases to support projects that:

 • improve physical and mental health, including through increased physical activity